 Chippewa County updates COVID-19 numbers

-CHIPPEWA COUNTY, Wis.
-(WEAU) - The Chippewa County Department of Public Health has released an update on where Chippewa County stands in terms of COVID-19 cases.
+EAU CLAIRE, Wis.
+(WEAU) - The Chippewa County Department of Public Health has released the latest COVID-19 numbers for the county.

-According to the Department, Chippewa County has 200 confirmed cases on Tuesday, an increase of 1.
-They have 37 active cases and 163 people released from isolation.
-They have had 7,385 negative test results, and have 0 currently hospitalized patients and 0 deaths.
+There are currently 208 confirmed cases, which is an increase of four since Wednesday, including two new active cases.

-The Chippewa County Department of Public Health is also reporting that Wisconsin has 50,179 cases of COVID-19 overall.
-9,742 of those cases are active.
-Wisconsin has had 837,567 negative test results, according to health officials, and 906 deaths.
+102 new negative test results for a total of 7,602 in the county.

 Copyright 2020 WEAU.
 All rights reserved.